Cross-Industry Benefits of Robotic Process Automation (RPA)

-Today, spend $5 to $25 for manually processing an invoice.
+Today, 50% of businesses spend $5 to $25 for manually processing an invoice.
 Beyond bearing the execution costs, manual invoicing also tends to take more time, resulting in extended sales cycles and occasionally even cash flow issues.

 Automating the procure-to-pay and invoicing processes results in numerous benefits for businesses:

 - Reduced invoice processing time.
 One case study from a beverage company mentions that their specialists needed 2 minutes for processing each invoice before the implementation of robotic process automation in SAP.
 Post-adoption the invoice processing time decreased to 30 seconds.

 - Invoice error reduction as fewer humans are involved in the process.

 - Effort reduction and increased employee productivity.
 HP realized 85% reduction in effort and approximately $100,000 in cost savings after automating invoice tax accounting and reporting sub-processes.

 With Big Data growing really big, most businesses are now in desperate need of automating the process of data extraction, entry, migration, reconciliation and dissemination.
 The problem, however, is that the necessary data often gets stuck in the wrong places.
 In fact, most businesses only operationalize 12% of the data they have.

 To break down those silos, having a streamlined process for collecting and structuring big data is essential.
 RPA can help businesses achieve just that.
 Here are robotic process automation examples showing what exactly can be attained.